CDM Transparency – 1Q19 Update

 Some may need to make or change software investments.
 Others may seek consulting assistance.
 And some hospitals have already proven that their established processes and support resources are sound.

+Like the June 24th Executive Order, there will be more information in the future.
 More details from CMS will be announced in future rulemaking.
 We expect additional and possibly expanded regulatory guidance in the 2020 IPPS Proposed Rule.
 CMS will most likely develop mechanisms to monitor the industry for compliance.
 They will possibly publicize or penalize those who have not yet published their data.
 We may also see more specific or expanded data publication specifications as well.

 If your hospital doesn’t have a robust charge management program, perhaps it’s time to explore your options.
 Call us if your team needs help developing a charge data improvement plan.